therepairguytt/wled-controller/README.md

 # WLED Controller

-A web-based dashboard for managing WLED LED controllers — built with FastAPI (Python) + React (Vite) + PostgreSQL.
+A web-based dashboard for managing WLED LED controllers — built with FastAPI (Python) + React (Vite) + PostgreSQL. **NOTE: THIS DASHBOARD WAS BUILT AND TESTED FOR WLED V0.15.4**

 ---